codeface-io/SwiftObserver/README.md

 # Memory Management

-To avoid abandoned observations piling up in memory, *Observers* should, before they die, stop the observations they started.
+To avoid abandoned observations piling up in memory, *observers* should, before they die, stop the observations they started.
 One way to do that is to stop each observation when it's no longer needed:

 ```swift
 dog.stopObserving(Sky.shared)
 ```

-An even simpler and safer way is to let an *Observer* stop all its observations right before it dies:
+An even simpler and safer way is to let an *observer* stop all its observations right before it dies:

 ```swift
 class Dog: Observer {